It took six years and twenty-five heart routes to realise it

 I looked at my map, and noticed I needed to head towards the canal in order to start the other half of my heart route.
 As I stopped at a canal after the Dam Square to check where I was I noticed a bicycle taxi on the look-out for clients.
 He must know every single path in Amsterdam I thought, so decided to ask him for some directions.

 He happily pointed me in the right direction so I could find the canal, and continue the rest of my heart route.

-Before saying goodbye to this cosy city, I sat in Back to Black, a cafe I’d luckily discovered across along my heart route, directly overlooking the bicycle filled canals.
+Before saying goodbye I sat in a cafe called Back to Black that I’d luckily discovered along my heart route, directly overlooking the bicycle filled canals.

 Billie Holiday played in the background while I stared out the window searching for the right words to write up about Amsterdam.
 A heart shaped foam smiled up at me from the cappuccino reminding me of all the kind people I’d met along the route, and helped me make route 25 possible.

 No longer had I just finished Route 25, I was already starting to dream of my next heart route, and all the adventures yet to come.